Computational Analysis of Gender Depiction in the Comedias of Calder\'on de la Barca: Results

 The drama \textit{La hija del aire II} focuses heavily on themes of governance and war as well as the mythical figure Semíramis, the queen of Asiria.
 Semíramis is described as being competent, a brave warlord, cruel and treacherous, but also evoking feminine sensuality.
 In the act three, after the death of her son, Semíramis disguises herself as her son in order to assume his place on the throne.
-In all of the scenes that Semíramis dresses as her son, the model predicts her as male, whereas through the rest of the play the model predicts her as female.
+In all of the scenes that Semíramis dresses as her son, the model predicts her as male, whereas through the rest of the play the model mostly predicts her as female.

-In the story of \emph{El Castillo de Lindabridis}, Lindabridis is a princess who travels the world in a flying castle looking for a husband.
+In the story of \textit{El Castillo de Lindabridis}, Lindabridis is a princess who travels the world in a flying castle looking for a husband.
 In this work, Claridiana is a female character who disguises as a male throughout the play in order to win the hand of Lindabridis.
 Claridiana engages in the trials of courage and combat required to marry Lindabridis.
-Claridiana is predicted by the model to be male with strong confidence in 14 out of 21 scenes in which she occurs.
-Lindabridis also disguises as a man in the third act of the play and in 6 out of 11 scenes of the third act she is predicted as male.
+Claridiana is predicted by the model to be male in 14 out of 21 scenes in which she occurs.
+Lindabridis also disguises herself as a man in the third act of the play and in 6 out of 11 scenes of the third act she is predicted as male.

-Another clear case for the prediction model occurs in \emph{La vida es sueño}, in which Rosaura disguises herself as a man in the first act of the play in an attempt to seek revenge on a man who took her honor.
-The cross-dressing is clearly picked up by the model because she is predicted as male in the majority of the first act, and solely as female in the rest of the acts.
+Finally, the model does a good job in \textit{La vida es sueño}, in which Rosaura disguises herself as a man in the first act of the play in an attempt to seek revenge on a man who took her honor.
+The cross-dressing is clearly picked up by the model because she is predicted as male in the majority of the first act (4/5 scenes) and mostly as female in the rest of the acts (8/11 scenes).

+From these cases, we can see that not only is the the model able to predict the gender of characters with high accuracy, it is also able to detect specific scenes where female characters are cross-dressing.
+Therefore, we can see that the social context of the characters has a large influence on the predictions of the model.
+Still, a more fine-grained analysis of the individual plays would help contextualize the model's mispredictions at the scene level.